Instructions

 Personal Statement

 Applicants must submit a personal statement with their application.
 The personal statement should be viewed as your interview on paper.
 It gives us an opportunity to get to know you on a more personal level.
 Additionally, it gives the applicant an opportunity to explore fit, and convey to the committee why they feel that Campbell Law is an ideal place to study the law.
-You will be limited to three pages, double-spaced, with a 12-point font.
+You will be limited to two pages, double-spaced, with a 12-point font.

 Resume